merlinz01/redpepper/SECURITY.md

 To ensure the security of your project, we recommend following these best practices:

+- Keep your TLS private keys secure.
+- Don't use self-signed certificates.
+- DO NOT use the sample certificates and keys from this repository in production.
+- Assign strict IP address ranges for each agent.
+- Use a sufficiently large and securely generated pre-shared secret for each agent.
 - Keep all dependencies up to date.
-- Keep your TLS private keys secure and don't use self-signed certificates.
 - Regularly backup your data.

+You can set up your own private Certificate Authority using [Smallstep CA](https://github.com/smallstep/certificates) for a fairly simple and reliable agent certificate provisioning process.

 ## Acknowledgements